What Is Elder Financial Abuse?

 We help victims and their families recover assets and create firewalls to prevent re-occurrence.

-Badura & Wintz Law is proud to have aided the U.S. Postal Inspectors office by identifying, gathering and, delivering evidence of a Ponzi scheme that preyed upon vulnerable senior citizens in numerous states, which resulted in a $114 million Securities and Exchange Commission charge against its Texas promoter.
+Margaret Badura & Dan Wintz are proud to have aided the U.S. Postal Inspectors office by identifying, gathering and, delivering evidence of a Ponzi scheme that preyed upon vulnerable senior citizens in numerous states, which resulted in a $114 million Securities and Exchange Commission charge against its Texas promoter.

 We constantly look for indicators of elder financial abuse and are responsive to family members who bring it to our attention.
 We know that elder financial abuse can result in loss of independence, decreased health, and psychological distress, all of which culminate in a diminished quality of life for both the victim and the victim’s family.
 If you or believe that elder financial abuse is occurring or has occurred, please contact us.